-So I cooked about 30 of these simple spaghetti dishes and because it's a good restaurant, they were adamant that I tasted every single one.
+I cooked about 30 orders of this simple spaghetti throughout the night.
+Like in any good restaurant, the chef was adamant that I tasted every single one.

-So I’m getting into the zone and starting to feel good, when about 7 or 8 orders in, I tasted a strand of spaghetti from one of the pans… and it was totally flat.
+So I was getting into the zone and starting to feel good, when about seven or eight orders in, I tasted a strand of spaghetti from one of the pans… and it was totally flat.